rhyslwells/Data-Archive-Book/DAB/content/Logistic Regression.md

 # Logistic Regression {#logistic-regression}

-==Logistic regression models the log-odds of the probability as a linear function of the input features.==
+<mark>Logistic regression models the log-odds of the probability as a linear function of the input features.</mark>

 It models the probability of an input belonging to a particular class using a logistic (sigmoid) function.